Mosque of Sultan al-Muayyad: Exterior

 The Mosque of Sultan al-Mu'ayyad was the last great hypostyle mosque built in Cairo.
 Originally it had four facades and entrances.
 Over time, the mosque fell into disrepair, and today only the eastern facade and the prayer hall are original to the mosque.
 Much of what can be seen today has been restored over the past two hundred years and is not necessarily how the mosque originally looked.

 In order to build the mosque, a portion of the Fatimid wall which used to surround Cairo had to be demolished; however, an old section of the wall was recently discovered within the mosque's structure and can be seen today by visitors.
-The two towers of the nearby gate of Bab Zuweila, set in the original wall, were saved from demolition and serve as the base of the mosque's two remaining minarets; an unusual and unique feature of this mosque complex.
+The two towers of the nearby gate of Bab Zuwayla, set in the original wall, were saved from demolition and served as the base of the mosque's two remaining minarets; an unusual and unique feature of this mosque complex.